MobilityData/gtfs-validator/docs/ACCEPTANCE_TESTS.md

   "newErrors": [
     {
       "first_notice_code": {
-        "affectedSourceCount": 2,
+        "affectedSourcesCount": 2,
         "affectedSources": [
           {
-            "source-id-1": "url to dataset 1"
+            "source-id-1": "url to latest version of dataset issue by source 1" },
-          },
           {
-            "source-id-2": "url to dataset 2"
+            "source-id-2": "url to latest version of dataset issue by source 2" }
-          }
         ],
         "countPerSource": [